Ben McLachlan: 2019

 He broke the losing streak in resounding fashion by winning the Surbiton Trophy with Marcel Granollers to start the grass season in style.
 Back with Struff in Germany, they lost to Łukasz Kubot and Marcelo Melo in the semifinals at Halle before McLachlan headed to Eastbourne where, this time with Freddie Nielsen, they lost to Fabrice Martin and Édouard Roger-Vasselin in the quarterfinals.
 Then it was on to Wimbledon, where McLachlan and Struff met Kubot and Melo, now the top seeds, in the first round.
 It was their third match in two months, with the same result as the others, but it was a really high-class encounter over four sets, lasting just under three hours.
 McLachlan's poor results in mixed doubles continued, as he and Miyu Kato lost in the first round to Hsieh Su-wei and Hsieh Cheng-peng.

-McLachlan had a new partner for his next three tournaments in the USA, teaming up with Australian John-Patrick Smith.
-They lost in the semifinals at Newport to Marcelo Arevalo and Miguel Ángel Reyes-Varela, in the quarterfinals in Atlanta and in the first round at Los Cabos.
+McLachlan had a new partner for his next three tournaments in the US, teaming up with Australian John-Patrick Smith.
+They lost in the semifinals at Newport to Marcelo Arévalo and Miguel Ángel Reyes-Varela, in the quarterfinals in Atlanta and in the first round at Los Cabos.
 McLachlan's next tournament was in Vancouver, where he started a partnership with Luke Bambridge that has continued for every non-Japanese team match since.
 They won their first match, but lost the quarterfinal to Treat Huey and Adil Shamasdin in two titanic tie-breaks, 7–5, 6–7(11), 12–14.

 They also lost in the quarterfinals at both Winston-Salem and the US Open, the latter to top seeds and defending champions Juan Sebastián Cabal and Robert Farah.
 Their next tournament was in Metz, where they lost to eventual champions Struff and Robert Lindstedt in the first round.
 Again they were on the wrong end of a huge tie-break, losing 4–6, 6–7(15) on Struff and Lindstedt's fifth match point.
 A run of first and second round losses continued for the next month, their last event together for 2019 being in Vienna, where they had to qualify before eventually losing in the quarterfinals to Rajeev Ram and Joe Salisbury, the latter going on to defend the title he had won the previous year with Neal Skupski.

 McLachlan's last event of the 2019 season was the Davis Cup finals in Madrid, where he was reunited with Yasutaka Uchiyama to represent Japan.
 They lost two very close matches, beaten 6–7(4), 6–4, 7–5 by the French pair of Pierre-Hugues Herbert and Nicolas Mahut, and 7–6(5), 7–6(4) by Janko Tipsarević and Viktor Troicki of Serbia.